ibm-cloud-docs/Cloudant/tutorials/create_query.md

 ```
 The sort fields must match the fields we defined in the index above.
 When
 the sort fields match, the query automatically selects the correct index to use.
-The following example shows what happens if the sort and the index do not match.
+The following example demonstrates what happens if the sort and the index do not match.

 If the fields in the query were listed in the following order: